-Functioning Skills (e.g., D-KEFS, WCST, Category Test, Trail Making Test, BRIEF)
+C: Executive Functioning Skills (e.g., D-KEFS, WCST, Category Test, Trail Making Test)

 D: Auditory Processing/Phonological Skills (e.g., TOPA, CTOPP, Auditory Processing from WJ-IV COG)

-E: Academic Skills (e.g., WIAT-III, WJ-IV ACH, TOWL-2, NDRT; screening measures of academic skills such as WRAT-IV are not sufficient)
+E: Academic Skills (e.g., WIAT-III, WJ-IV ACH, TOWL-2, NDRT; screening measures of academic skills such as WRAT-5 are not sufficient )

 F: In addition, because other psychological disorders (e.g., anxiety or mood disorders such as major depression, generalized anxiety or post-traumatic stress disorder) or socioemotional factors have the potential to impair academic performance and/or learning some measure of emotional functioning needs to be included.

-G: A comprehensive biopsychosocial history as well as behavioral observations made during the assessment and collateral data are also important in helping us understand the course and impact of the learning issues on the student.
-In particular, care needs to be taken to document the onset and course of ADHD symptoms over time as well as the impact (as relevant) of medications.
-Rating scales (e.g., Conners’ Adult ADHD Rating Scales, Behavior Rating Inventory of Executive Functioning-Adult) may be used to provide data but cannot be the sole source of information or a diagnosis of ADHD.
+G: A comprehensive biopsychosocial history as well as behavioral observations made during the assessment and collateral data are also crucial components to a comprehensive assessment report.
+This is especially true when there is an ADHD condition in which case care needs to be taken to document the onset and course of ADHD symptoms over time as well as the impact (as relevant) of medication.
+Rating scales (e.g., Conners' Adult ADHD Rating Scales, Behavior Rating Inventory of Executive Functioning-Adult) may be used to provide data but cannot be the sole source of information or diagnosis.